punarjit-singh/dwh-testing/README.md

 * Converting the strings into their native types
 * Removing redundant and bad data

+Data transfer speed and accuracy is vital, hence we can assume that following are the main business goals from accuracy and speed perspective to ensure optimal, consistent runtimes for REA's ETL processes:

+* COPY data from multiple, evenly sized files or different file sizes.
+* Use workload management to improve ETL runtime
+* Perform table maintenance regularly
+* Perform multiple steps in a single transaction.
+* Loading data in bulk.
+* Extract large result sets.
+* Monitor daily ETL health using diagnostic queries.

 On a high level, the following testing strategy can be followed:

 In any data pipeline, logs play a vital role in debugging and data analysis.